yaroslaff/evalidate/README.md

 output will be:

-    ERROR: Compilation error: Operaton type Call is not allowed
+    ERROR: Validation error: Operaton type Call is not allowed

 # Extending evalidate, safenodes and addnodes
 Evalidate has built-in set of python operations, which are considered 'safe' (from author point of view).
 Code is considered valid only if all of it's operations are in this list.
 You can override this list by adding argument *safenodes* like: